Adelee2/Task-Manager-RabbitMQ/README.md

 - Update Single Task:
     URL: http://localhost:3001/api/tasks/:taskId
     Method: PUT
     Description: Update a single task by ID.
+An event is published which notifies subscribers and consumer consumes the message

 - Delete Single Task:
     URL: http://localhost:3001/api/tasks/:taskId
     Method: DELETE
     Description: Delete a single task by ID.
+An event is published which notifies subscribers and consumer consumes the message

 - Webhooks:
     URL: http://localhost:3001/webhooks
-    Method: GET
+    Method: POST
-    Description: Receive a published event.
+    Description: Add given webhooks to list of subscribers.

 ### Note:
   - ensure the container name for the rabbitmq and mongodb is the same as the one in app.js